philipritchey/autograded-assignment-template/README.md

   * then, all the `X.tests` files are concatenated into one file that lives at the root of `testbox`, e.g. `testbox/tests.cpp`
   * paths in your tests should be relative to the root of `testbox`
   * this might confuse your IDE, so don't panic if it says it can't find a reference.  when in doubt, test.

+### test your tests: `solution/`

+* you can write your own code to test your tests.
+* put your code in `solution/`
+  * the `solution/` directory is ignored per `.gitignore`.
+* when running tests locally, the autograder detects that it is not on gradescope and will pull the "submitted" code from `solution`.

 ### make a deploy key
 `ssh-keygen -t ed25519 -C "gradescope"`